valencia21/valencia21.github.io/_posts/2021-11-02-generating-nes-style-music-with-machine-learning.markdown

 ## Objective

-For this project, I wanted to generate NES-style music using some form of machine learning.
+For this project, I wanted to generate NES-style music using some form of machine learning - be it with an existing model or by creating one myself.

 ## Planning